 In this chapter, you'll learn how to create parameters that can be used for incremental refreshes.
 You will also implement an incremental refresh on your data connection.
 Finally, you'll understand how M Language can be utilized to tackle issues with your data import processes.

 In the following tracksData Analyst in Power BI

 Content Developer at DataCamp

 Iason holds a Master’s degree in Chemistry from UCL and is now a Content Developer at DataCamp.
+He is also a certified Power BI data analyst.
 Prior to working at DataCamp, Iason held a number of analytics roles within a range of industries across different countries.
 Having a passion for education, data, and storytelling, he has found a great place at DataCamp to develop engaging content for learning.
-As an avid sports fan, he has a keen interest in sports statistics.
+As an avid sports fan, he has a keen interest in sports statistics